+In addition, you will require a transfer agent, stock symbol and DTC eligibility.
 In order for a company to be listed on the OTCQB, a market maker (i.e., a brokerage firm) must file a Form 211 with the Financial Industry Regulatory Authority (known as FINRA) and act as a market maker for the stock.
 The market maker will provide the bid and ask prices for an orderly market.
-Once the shares are trading, it will be easier for the company to raise additional money by selling additional shares of through an underwritten offering or a self-directed offering by the company by filing another Registration Statement covering such new shares.
+It is often difficult to get a market maker to file a form 211 on your behalf since (i) the market maker may not be paid for making the filing, (ii) it is reviewed by FINRA, and (iii) requires the market maker to have a reasonable basis for making the bid which requires significant "due diligence" to be performed by the market maker.
+Once the shares are trading, it will be easier for the company to raise additional money by selling additional shares through an underwritten offering or a self-directed offering by the company by filing another Registration Statement covering such new shares.
 Subsequent Registration Statements are easier since the SEC already commented on the first one.
 Furthermore, the company should be able to raise more money this way since investors would more likely want to invest in a company that already has a liquid market for its stock so that they could have an exit strategy for this investment.